 UNIFIL carries out de-mining activities along the Blue Line and the Battle Area Clearance activities in the UNIFIL Area of Operations, in accordance with its mandate and to ensure the safety and secure movement of UNIFIL military and civilian staff.
 UNMAS Lebanon continues supporting in order to ensure that the activities are conducted in accordance with the International Mine Action Standards (IMAS), relevant National Mine Action Standards (NMAS) and the Standard Operational Procedures (SOPs) of the military contingents.

-UNIFIL de-mining and EOD experts are from Cambodia, France, Italy.
-There are such experts also from Ghana, Malaysia and South Korea but they are responsible for clearing explosive remnants of war (ERWs) only within their camp vicinity.
+UNIFIL de-mining experts are from Cambodia and China and and EOD experts are from Cambodia, China, Italy and France.
+Other National EOD assets change from rotation to rotation, currently National EOD Teams are from: Korea, Malaysia, Ireland and Spain.
 They also regularly conduct activities aimed at raising public awareness to the dangers of explosive remnants of war to other troop contributing countries (TCCs) within the mission.

 UNMAS support to UNIFIL in a nutshell: